Some Recommended Reading:

 Again, Martin agrees, and further points to the universal nature of Mithraism.
 "Mithraism was an initiatory cult concerned with overcoming the vicissitudes of an apparently chaotic world.
 Yet Mithraism exhibited none of the chthonic [literally "of the earth" but indicating local, geographical] character of the other mysteries" (Martin, 113-14).

-Burkert suggests that "Mithraism may in fact have been anti-Gnostic, heroically facing and maintaining this cosmos built on violence and sacrifice" (Burkert, 27).
+Burkert suggests that "Mithraism may in fact have been anti-Gnostic, heroically facing and maintaining this cosmos built on violence and sacrifice" (Burkert, 27) rather than seeking to escape it.

 For a detailed contemporary analysis of Mithraism see this web document.